Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Assembly 4.6 White Glove delivery simplified setup

-Cooling / Breathability 4.4 Wool-forward feel stayed comfortable in long sessions
+Cooling / Breathability 4.4 Wool-forward build stayed comfortable in long sessions

 Seat Comfort 4.3 Supportive with a resilient, springy sit